vincedjango/GetSearchResultApi/README.md

 ### Installing

 * [Python 3.6.2](https://www.python.org/downloads/) - Install Python 3.6
+* [Install Pycharm](https://www.jetbrains.com/pycharm/download/#section=windows) - A Python IDE, if you don't already have one
 * Install Flask by running the command - pip3 install Flask
 * Install requests by running the command - pip3 install requests
 * Install WTForms by running the command - pip3 install WTForms
-* [Install Pycharm](https://www.jetbrains.com/pycharm/download/#section=windows) - A Python IDE, if you don't already have one
+* Install requests by running the command - pip3 install gunicorn

 ## Running the tests

-Testing the browser with Selenium is not implemented and would be an important testing to add.
+Testing the browser with Selenium is not implemented and would be an important testing feature to add.

 To run the unittest, execute the GetSearchResultTest/unittest_api_zillow.py